opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

 #### Annotations

-These annotations would be added for artifacts:
+These annotations would be added for artifacts (both the new artifact-spec and existing image-spec):

 - `org.opencontainers.artifact.type`: type of artifact (sig, sbom, etc)
 - `org.opencontainers.artifact.description`: human readable description for the artifact